ShoabSaadat/iVina/README.md

 ```

 ## 3. Download typical directory structure for docking
-It creates a directory named Vina_Project and takes you in it.
+It creates a directory named ivina_project and takes you in it.
 ```
 python3 autodock_python.py -d all
 ```